taranoff/ffplayout-docker/README.md

 A debian like host system, with a recent docker version, is recommend.

+The setup expects a host with free port 80.
+If the port is not free, the compose file must be adjusted.

 ## How To
 - **verify that your host system has the correct timezone**
 - use offical version from [docker.com](https://docs.docker.com/engine/install/debian/)